openshift-s2i/s2i-aspnet/README.md

 # OpenShift

+## Build the S2I builder and build and deploy a sample application

-Use the following steps to builder the builder image and then execute a S2I build of the application.
+Use the following steps to build the builder image and then execute a S2I build of the application.

 Login to OpenShift using the Command Line Interface (CLI) tools